 COVID-19 SAFETY PROTOCOLS

 The Covid-19 pandemic has presented unique challenges to the safe presentation of in-person gatherings of all types.
-For 2022, our safety protocols will be guided by the recommendations of the national Centers for Disease Control (CDC), the Buncombe County Health Department and those of Warren Wilson College.
-We anticipate that these measures will continue to evolve in response to the progress of the virus, but as of this writing:
+Our safety protocols are guided by the findings of the national Centers for Disease Control (CDC), the Buncombe County Health Department and those of Warren Wilson College.

-– All participants, including children, must provide documentation, verified with a photo ID, that they are up to date with a COVID-19 vaccine primary series and have gotten the most recent booster dose recommended by the CDC.
-For maximum immunity, please insure that your immunizations are up-to-date at least two weeks before your participation in the 2023 Swannanoa Gathering.
+For the last two years, we have required documentation, verified with a photo ID, that all participants have received a COVID-19 vaccine primary series and have gotten the most recent booster dose recommended by the CDC.

 The workshops take place at various sites around the Warren Wilson campus and environs, including classrooms, Kittredge Theatre, our Bryson Gym dance-hall and campus Pavilion, the campus gardens and patios, an outdoor amphitheater, and our own jam session tents.
 Each year we offer over 150 classes.
 Each class is a five-day course of study.
 Students are free to create their own curriculum from any of the classes offered for each week.
 Students may select a class choice and an alternate for each of our scheduled class periods, but concentration on a few classes is strongly recommended, since taking too many may not leave enough opportunity and/or practice time to absorb all the material presented, and class selections are required for registration.
 We ask that you be thoughtful in making your selections, since we will consider them to be binding choices for which we will reserve you space.